-WHAT THE USED CAR MARKET IS DOING IN 2019
+HOW THE USED CAR MARKET IS PERFORMING IN 2020

 The list below details the best-selling used cars in the UK according to the Society of Motor Manufacturers and Traders (SMMT), which sourced ownership data from the DVLA.
-It is based on figures for the third quarter of 2019, during which 2,076,382 cars changed hands.
-That represents an increase of 0.9% compared with the same period in 2018.
-By comparison, the market for new cars continues to struggle in 2019, with a year-to-date performance that is down by -2.9% compared with 2018.
+It is based on figures for the first half of 2020, during which 2,891,222 cars changed hands.
+That represents an decrease of -28.7% compared with the first half of 2019.

 To see the top 10 best selling used cars in the UK keep scrolling down the page.
 If any of them take your fancy simply follow the links to find some great deals from top-rated dealers via CarGurus.